 Grown in the walled garden without use of artifical fertilizers or pesticides.

-These are from our flock of pure-bred Welsumer hens.
+- Eggs * – from our flock of pure-bred Buff Orpington hens.

-* Fresh vegetables, soft fruit, eggs and lemon curd are available only very occasionally, and there’ll be a notice to that effect.
+* Fresh vegetables, soft fruit and eggs are available only very very occasionally, and there’ll be a notice to that effect.